 In this article, we’ll delve deeper into the numbers on how many people work from home, the lifestyle changes, productivity rates, and earnings.

-A recent survey from the cloud-based human resources solution Quantum Workplace reveals that employee engagement levels don’t suffer due to remote and hybrid work.
+A 2021 survey from the cloud-based human resources solution, Quantum Workplace, reveals that employee engagement levels don’t suffer due to remote and hybrid work.
 In fact, the percentage of remote employees who said they were highly engaged in their work (78%) was higher than the percentage of engaged on-site employees (72%).

 Some of the most recent stats on people working from home highlight the satisfaction among managers with their remote workforce.
 The data also shows that 68% of enterprises witnessed a spike in productivity among their staff since the onset of the pandemic.